Freezer Temperature Monitoring

 Expectations of Freezer Monitoring Systems

-As mentioned, freezer temperature monitoring is predominantly required in industries where the stored goods are of biological origin, this includes vaccines (specifically mRNA vaccines which require storage at -70°C) and biological samples (generated regularly in research labs for the continuous development of drugs, pharmaceuticals and disease intelligence).
+As mentioned, freezer monitoring systems are predominantly required in industries where the stored goods are of biological origin, this includes vaccines (specifically mRNA vaccines which require storage at -70°C) and biological samples (generated regularly in research labs for the continuous development of drugs, pharmaceuticals and disease intelligence).

 Proper freezer monitoring systems protect these sensitive goods against temperature deviations.
 The two core causes of fluctuations in frozen temperatures include: